DCOR-dev/dcor-docs/docs/sec_self_hosting/installation_manual.rst

 ------------------
 DCOR comes with three job queues `dcor-short`, `dcor-normal`, and `dcor-long` for data processing after a resource is added to a dataset.
-The CKAN instance populates those queues and CKAN workers (e.g. via `ckan jobs worker dcor-short`) fetching and running the jobs in the background.
-The workers are run, like ckan itself, via `supervisor` and are defined via individual configuration files in `/etc/supervisor/conf.d`.
+The CKAN instance populates those queues and CKAN workers (list jobs e.g. via ``ckan jobs worker dcor-short``) fetching and running the jobs in the background.
+The workers are ran, like ckan itself, via `Supervisord <https://supervisord.org/>`_ and are defined via individual configuration files in ``/etc/supervisor/conf.d``.
 When you run `dcor inspect` (see next section), these files will be created with your approval.